ericleman/archinstall/README.md

 - Gnome Extensions CSS
 - IG

+# Tips
+## Webcam
+On VMWare, in order to have the webcam working, we need to switch the "Virtual Machine Settings" > "USB Controller" to USB 3.1

 # Obsolete tips
 ## Prorealtime workaround
 ### ~~This one does not work with PRT12 has it uses newer version of java class~~